qkost/raiders-of-the-lost-dice/Session Notes/Session 46 - The Gates of Duscora' Kerym.md

 ## Notes

 * Cleaned up battle against Tormenauk, with Shadowclaw blasting it into oblivion
+* Six chains of a bright yellow light covered in spider webs
 * [[Ember]]'s vision from [[Avandra, The Changebringer]]
 	* Void apearing
 	* Avandra appears and shows all the paths in all directions